Battle of Bapheus: Aftermath

 Bapheus was the first major victory for the nascent Ottoman Beylik, and of major significance for its future expansion: the Byzantines effectively lost control of the countryside of Bithynia, withdrawing to their forts, which, isolated, fell one by one.
+After this battle the countryside of Bithinya was left practically defenseless so Osman used this opportunity to conquer the castle of Koyunhisar and the costal town of Gemlik.
 The Byzantine defeat also sparked an exodus of the Christian population from the area into the European parts of the empire, further altering the region's demographic balance.
 Coupled with the defeat at Magnesia, which allowed the Turks to reach and establish themselves on the coasts of the Aegean Sea, Bapheus thus heralded the final loss of Asia Minor for Byzantium.
 According to Halil İnalcık, the battle allowed the Ottomans to achieve the characteristics and qualities of a state.
 The Ottoman conquest of Bithynia was nonetheless gradual, and the last Byzantine outpost there, Nicomedia, fell only in 1337.

-After the victory, thousands of ghazis, who believed that the resistance of the Byzantine Empire had been broken, came in hordes from the interior of Anatolia to Bithynia to raid for spoils.
-Byzantine historian George Pachymeres indicated that the news had reached the ghazis in Paphlagonia and that the fame of Osman Ghazi had reached there.
+After the victory, thousands of Turkish gazi warriors, who believed that the resistance of the Byzantine Empire had been broken, came in hordes from the interior of Anatolia to Bithynia to raid for spoils.
+Byzantine historian George Pachymeres indicated that the news had reached the ghazis in Paphlagonia and that the fame of Osman Gazi had reached there.
 He writes that "now the threats came up to the gates of Constantinople and the Turks were wandering around freely in small groups on the other side of the Straits".
 There is not a single day that passes without hearing that the enemy is attacking the fortresses on the coast and taking people prisoners or killing them", Pachymeres reports.